irisnet/irishub/docs/light-client/intro.md

 # Introduction

-This document presents an overview of all the endpoints and SDKs a node exposes.
+This document presents an overview of all the endpoints and IRISHub-SDK a node exposes.

 ## An Overview of All Endpoints